 Anytime you need to access a remote database or another AcuoMed system, you need to setup a user account on the remote AcuoMed system.
 This user account gives you access to the remote database and application.
 For example, let's say that AcuoMed system 1 needs to access AcuoMed system 2.
 In this case, the User that the AcuoMed Service is running as on AcuoMed system 1 must have a user account on AcuoMed system 2 that is a member of the local administrators group.
-This allows the AcuoMed Service User to access the database and application on AcuoMed System 2 (see Figure 38: User account needed for remote database access).
+This allows the AcuoMed Service User to access the database and application on AcuoMed System 2 See